wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 <a name="hashicorp-vault"></a>

-### Hashicorp Vault
+### HashiCorp Vault

 In a Terminal:

-1. Install Hashicorp Vault program on your Mac:
+1. Install HashiCorp Vault program on your Mac:

    <pre><strong>brew upgrade vault</strong></pre>